Lepa Lukić: Career

 Lepava began singing at about the age of ten, circa 1950 in her village.
 Her professional singing career began in the 1960s, when she recorded duets with singers Mića Stojanović and Gvozden Radičević.

 At the beginning of her professional career, Lukić wished to sing as a soloist instead of in the then-popular duet format.
 During a concert in Aleksandrovac, Lukić expressed her desire to sing as a soloist to accordion player and composer Radojka Živković (1923–2002).
 At first hesitant, Živković agreed after Lepa began crying and begging her to allow her to prove herself as a solo singer.
 Upon hearing Lepa sing one song, Živković asked her to sing a second, a third, and a fourth.

 There are two versions of how Lepa Lukić got her solo recording deal.
 Her version says that on a bus ride to Belgrade in 1967, the composer Petar Tanasijević was sitting behind her and tapped her shoulder and asked her if she wanted to record as a soloist, which she immediately agreed to.
 The next day, Tanasijević offered her the song "Od izvora dva putića" (From the Spring of Two Roads), which she recorded along with three other songs for her first album, released in 1967.
 The other version of the story, as told by Petar Tanasijević, was that one night in autumn of 1964, on a bus ride to Aleksandrovac, he was sitting in front of Lepa as she sang a song which annoyed him, so he asked her to stop.
 She looked at him in defiance and continued singing.
 After they arrived to Belgrade and got off the bus, he asked somebody who that "uncivilized" girl on the bus was.
 He was told that she was just a "kafana singer".
 During the concert that night, he was in the audience when Lepa came onto the stage with accordion player Radojka Živković to sing.
 He said that he shuddered and a chill went down his spine when he heard her voice on stage, even comparing her to popular sevdalinka singer Nada Mamula.
 After her performance, he found her backstage and congratulated her.
 He promised to write a song for her and she said "I love you.
 Help me get out of the kafanas.
 I'm sick of everything."
 As his version of the story goes, one year later he composed the song "Od izvora dva putića" and thought of her.
 He contacted her and gave her the song.

 Although she never met novelist Ivo Andrić (1892–1975), it was rumored that he liked her song "Vremena su prošla stara" (Old Times Have Passed), also written by Petar Tanasijević.

+Lukić announced the last solo concert in her career for 27 September 2023 at Dom Sindikata, Belgrade.